yandex-cloud/docs/en/data-transfer/concepts/network.md

 {% if audience != "internal" %}

 When creating endpoints of certain types, you can select a [cloud subnet](../../vpc/concepts/network.md).
-The transfer will use the above subnet to access the source or target endpoint hosts.
+The transfer will use the above subnet to access source or target endpoint hosts.

 You can specify the subnet manually in the endpoint settings (for **On-Premise** endpoints) or have one selected automatically for [MDB endpoints](#managed-cluster-subnets).
 This subnet is referred to as the __selected subnet__.
 The network that the selected subnet belongs to is referred to as the __selected network__.

-If hosts are referenced by domain names in the endpoint settings, DNS servers specified in the selected subnet's DHCP settings to will be used to resolve them into IP addresses.
-For more information, please see [IP addresses and domain names in endpoint settings](#ip-addresses-and-domain-names).
+If hosts are referenced by domain names in the endpoint settings, the DNS servers specified in the selected subnet's DHCP settings will be used to resolve them into IP addresses.
+For more information, see [IP addresses and domain names in endpoint settings](#ip-addresses-and-domain-names).

 {% note info %}

-Subnets selected for both the endpoints of a single transfer must belong to the same availability zone.
+The subnets selected for both the endpoints of a single transfer must belong to the same availability zone.

 {% endnote %}

 ## MDB cluster subnets {#managed-cluster-subnets}

 You can only specify a subnet for endpoints with the **On-Premise** connection type.
 If the endpoint settings contain an MDB cluster ID rather than a host, one of the subnets that the database cluster is connected to will be selected for endpoint access.

 {% note info %}

 In the event that both the transfer endpoints are MDB clusters and the source and target subnets' availability zones do not intersect, you will not be able to initiate a transfer.
 There are two workarounds for this situation:

-* Adding a host to one of the clusters selecting an appropriate availability zone.
+* Adding a host to one of the clusters and selecting an appropriate availability zone.
 * Configuring one of the endpoints as **On-Premise** and connecting it to any subnet with an availability zone matching that of the other endpoint.
-If there is no suitable network, create a new one in a required zone and specify it in the On-Premise endpoint setting.
+If there is no suitable network, create a new one in a required zone and specify it in the On-Premise endpoint settings.

 {% endnote %}